sapegin/washingcode-book/manuscript/Naming_is_hard.md

 Here, it’s clear what `x` is in each example, and a longer name would bloat the code without making it more readable, likely less.
 We already have the full name in the parent function: we’re mapping over the `TRANSITION` object keys, and parsing each key; or we’re mapping over a list of breakpoints, and converting them to strings.
 It also helps that here we only have a single variable, so any short name will be read as “whatever we’re mapping over”.

 I usually use `x` in such cases.
-I think it’s more or less clear that it’s a placeholder and not an acronym of a particular word.
+I think it’s clear enough that it’s a placeholder and not an acronym of a particular word.

 Some developers prefer `_`, and it’s a good choice for any programming language that’s not JavaScript, where `_` is often used for [Lodash](https://lodash.com/) utility library.